bulgantamiri/fibostackclient/doc/source/cli/commands.rst

 --------------------

 Commands are added to the client using ``setuptools`` entry points in ``setup.cfg``.
-There is a single common group ``openstack.cli`` for commands that are not versioned, and a group for each combination of OpenStack API and version that is supported.
-For example, to support Identity API v3 there is a group called ``openstack.identity.v3`` that contains the individual commands.
+There is a single common group ``fibostack.cli`` for commands that are not versioned, and a group for each combination of fibostack API and version that is supported.
+For example, to support Identity API v3 there is a group called ``fibostack.identity.v3`` that contains the individual commands.
 The command entry points have the form::

     action_object = fully.qualified.module.vXX.object:ActionObject